featurehub-io/featurehub/sdks/dart/client-dart-sdk/README.md

 # Dart Client SDK for FeatureHub

-Welcome to the Dart implementation for FeatureHub.
+Welcome to the Dart SDK implementation for FeatureHub.
 It is the supported version, but it does not mean you cannot write your own, the functionality is quite straightforward.
+For more information about the platform please visit our official web page https://www.featurehub.io/

 ![Code Coverage](coverage_badge.svg)